 With a friendly user interface, you'll get tools for visual effects, motion graphics, colour correction and audio post production, support for 3D and a 360º workspace that allows you to edit VR scenes in real time.

 You can argue whether DaVinci Resolve 18 (above) should primarily be described as ‘free’ or ‘freemium’... but there’s no such issue with Natron.
 Because this open-source, cross-platform compositing tool for VFX and motion graphics designers won’t cost you a penny, period.
 And it’s very suitable for professional-grade workflows too.

 Taking a node-based approach to organisation, Natron offers flexible Roto and Rotopaint tools for generating unlimited layers of masks, mattes and shapes; a powerful 2D and Planar tracker for faster rotoscoping; strong keying and matte generation tools; and GPU and network rendering capability.
 There’s also a lively community behind it, with 250+ plugins available at time of writing.

 On the downside, Natron isn’t so great for motion graphics.
 It’s not as stable as most commercial tools.
 And as open source software, its development is relatively slow.
 But for zero pennies, this is a surprisingly powerful tool, which is easy to pick up for anyone with experience of a node-based editor such as Fusion or Nuke.

 Founded in 2002, Blender is open source 3D software that was once considered strictly for amateurs and students.
-But like the proverbial tortoise racing the hare, Blender has emerged in recent years to become quite an impressive powerhouse, despite being free.
+But Blender has become quite a powerhouse, despite being free.
 It’s even been used to create feature-length animated movies.

 Blender's feature set covers pretty much anything an animator or filmmaker could desire, from rigging and skinning to fluid and smoke simulations.
 It even offers a (basic) node-based compositing feature which you can use, for example, for keying and blurring effects.